Krymorn/The-Voynich-Transcription-Tool/README.md

 Thanks for checking this tool out!
 If you have a feature request, improvement idea, or find a bug, feel free to open an issue.
 This project is still a work in progress, and all suggestions are welcome.

 ## Credits & Citations:
 &emsp;1.
-Voynich.nu for the copy of the v101 transcription (https://voynich.nu/data/voyn_101.txt)<br>
+Voynich.nu for the copy of the v101 transcription. (https://voynich.nu/data/voyn_101.txt)<br>
 &emsp;2.
-ChatGPT for assistance with minor bugs in the code and documentation assistance (https://chatgpt.com/)<br>
+ChatGPT for assistance with minor bugs in the code and the documentation. (https://chatgpt.com/)<br>
 &emsp;3.
-Google Gemini for the cleaner.py script and some minor bug fixes (https://gemini.google.com/)<br>
+Google Gemini for the `cleaner.py` script and some minor bug fixes. (https://gemini.google.com/)